Adisauz/SmartPlate/README.md

 ## 🚀 Key Features

 ### ✅ User Authentication
-- Secure registration, login, and user management using FASTAPI’s built-in authentication system.
+- Secure JWT-based authentication: users log in to receive a token, which the app stores and sends with requests for seamless access to protected resources.

 ### 🍽️ Meal Management (CRUD)
 - Create, view, update, and delete meals.